Canine Oral Papilloma Virus: Knowing the Signs and Risks

 - Usually has a crusty, whitish-grey surface

-- May be clustered in a group
+- They may cluster in a group

 - Most commonly in or around the mouth, gums, throat, eyes, eyelids, nose, and genital areas